DATE: 10-13-2017 11-26-2017

 “Look deep into nature, and then you will understand everything better.”

-Nicole Katano invites us to slow down, be quiet, observe the fleeting details in a petal, raindrop, or flicker of light, and breathe deeply.
+Nicole Katano invites us to slow down, quietly and closely observe, and breathe deeply.
 The digital images she presents here at the Marin Art and Garden Center capture a moment in time where the focus on the magic and mystery that nature provides will inspire us to reflect on the intangible beauty all around us.

 “My work revolves around my camera’s ability to isolate tiny fragments of time and space in such a way that otherwise fleeting details can be more consciously examined by the observer.”